DeadPool-4422/a7y18lte-Resources/README.md

 Here, we provide in-depth instructions for obtaining information about your device's partitioning and using the `parted` utility to inspect and modify those partitions.
 Proceed only if you are comfortable with advanced operations and have adequately backed up your data.

+you can acquire the arm binaries used below [From Here](https://forum.xda-developers.com/attachments/parted_gdisk_fdisk_mkfs-ext4-aarch64-zip.4494670)

 ### Checking Device Block Information
 You can list the block devices present on your system by running the command `ls -al /dev/block/` in the terminal.
 This will give you detailed information about each block device, including its permissions, ownership, and the date it was last modified.